Articles | Published on 19th August 2025

 Appearance

-Travertine is a type of limestone formed in mineral springs, giving it a naturally pitted and textured surface.
-These surface voids are often filled during processing, but even when filled, travertine tends to retain a softer, more rustic appearance.
-Colours usually range from warm creams and beiges to richer golden and walnut tones.
+Travertine is a type of limestone that forms around mineral springs, giving it its distinctive pitted and textured surface.
+These natural cavities are often filled during finishing, but even after treatment, travertine tends to retain a softer, rustic character.
+Its shades typically range from pale creams and beiges to warmer honey and rich walnut tones.

-Limestone, on the other hand, is denser with a smoother grain.
-It offers a more consistent appearance and is available in a wider variety of shades, including greys, blues, creams, and darker tones.
-Its clean finish makes it a versatile choice for both contemporary and traditional projects.
+Limestone, on the other hand, is denser with a tighter, smoother grain.
+It delivers a more consistent look and is available in a wider palette of colours, from greys and blues to creams and darker tones.
+With its refined finish, limestone paving suits both contemporary landscapes and traditional garden designs.

 Limestone Patio